ADHD and Addiction: Mental Health Treatment at Lumina Recovery

 Brain Chemistry

-ADHD affects neurotransmitter activity in the brain, particularly those linked to reward and motivation.
+ADHD affects neurotransmitter activity in the brain, particularly those linked to reward and motivation, such as dopamine.
 Similar pathways are involved in addiction, suggesting a neurobiological basis for the increased risk of substance use disorders in people with ADHD.

 Symptoms of ADHD

-ADHD symptoms vary depending on the type (Inattentive, Hyperactive-Impulsive, or Combined) and can include:
+ADHD symptoms vary depending on the type (Inattentive, Hyperactive-Impulsive, or Combined).
+They can include:

 - Inattention: Difficulty sustaining attention, tendency to make careless mistakes, difficulty in organizing tasks, and a tendency to avoid tasks requiring sustained mental effort.

-- Hyperactivity: Excessive fidgeting, inability to stay seated, constant movement, and excessive talking.
+- Hyperactivity: Excessive fidgeting, constant movement, and excessive talking.

 - Impulsivity: Interrupting others, acting without thinking about the consequences, difficulty waiting for one’s turn, and impulsive decision-making.